Our Mission

 Our Vision

-We envision a world where survivors of sexual violence can tell their stories and trust they will be met with validation, compassion, and support.
+We envision a world where survivors of sexual violence can tell their stories and trust they will be met with validation, compassion, and financial support through loans for all types of emergencies.

 Our Values